Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Background: Diffusion models and sequential Monte Carlo

 \section{Background: Diffusion models and sequential Monte Carlo}

-\textbf{Diffusion models.} A diffusion model generates a data point $\xzero$ by iteratively refining a sequence of noisy data points $\xt$, starting from pure noise $\xT$.
-This procedure parameterizes a distribution of $\xzero$ as the marginal of a length $T$ Markov chain
+\textbf{Diffusion models.} A diffusion model generates a data point $\xzero$ by iteratively refining a sequence of noisy data $\xt$, starting from pure noise $\xT$.
+This procedure parameterizes a distribution of $\xzero$ as the marginal of a length $T$ Markov chain where $p(\xT)$ is an easy-to-sample noise distribution, and each $\pmodel(\xtmo \mid \xt)$ is the transition distribution defined by the $(T-t)^\mathrm{th}$ refinement step.